Unboxed-Software/solana-course/content/pda.md

 ## What is a Program Derived Address?

 Program Derived Addresses (PDAs) are account addresses designed to be signed for by a program rather than a secret key.
 As the name suggests, PDAs are derived using a program ID.
 Optionally, these derived accounts can also be found using the ID along with a set of "seeds."
 More on this later, but these seeds will play an important role in how we use PDAs for data storage and retrieval.
-A PDA looks exactly like the public key of a Solana keypair.
-There is an important difference, though - these public keys have no corresponding private key.
+For now, it is enough to understand that even though a PDA looks exactly like the public key of any Solana keypair, these *derived* public keys have no corresponding private key.

 PDAs serve two main functions: